The mind of the intelligent seeks knowledge...

 The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is understanding.

 Therein, most movers and shakers agree: intellectual mastery matters.
-Prestigious careers with major paychecks often follow impressive credentials.
-The same was true in the days of Jesus, as it is in leading nations today.
+Prestigious careers with lofty paychecks often follow impressive credentials.
+The same was true in the days of Jesus.

 1) Intelligent minds are lovely gifts, but gifts become twisted without God.